-An electron acceptor is a chemical entity that can accept electrons from another chemical entity.
+In general, an electron acceptor is a chemical entity that can accept electrons from another chemical entity.
 By accepting the electrons, the acceptor is reduced, and thus prior to receiving the electrons the entity is called "an oxidized electron acceptor" and after receiving them it is called "a reduced electron acceptor".

-Many electron acceptors are able to transfer the electrons to other acceptors, becoming oxidized in the process.
+Many reduced electron acceptors are able to transfer the electrons to other molecules, becoming oxidized in the process.
 Thus the distinction between an electron acceptor and an electron donor is often not determined by the actual chemical entity, but by the role it plays in a particular reaction.
 However, some acceptors in biological reactions only accept electrons and do not transfer them further.
 Those are often known as "terminal electron acceptors".

-Child Classes: α-NAD(P)+ (0) , α-NAD(P)H (0) , an unknown oxidized electron acceptor (0) , an unknown reduced electron acceptor (0) , Membrane-Electron-Carriers (14) , NAD(P)+ (2) , NAD(P)H (2) , NADHX (2)
+Child Classes: α-NAD(P)+ (0) , α-NAD(P)H (0) , an unknown electron acceptor (0) , an unknown single electron acceptor (0) , an unknown two electrons acceptor (0) , Membrane-Electron-Carriers (14) , NAD(P)+ (2) , NAD(P)H (2) , NADHX (2)

 ©2014 SRI International, 333 Ravenswood Avenue, Menlo Park, CA 94025-3493